 Not all keywords are created equally.
-Some aid discovery, others help make a buying decision and a few even help convince people to join your newsletter.
+Some aid discovery, others help make a buying decision, and a few even help convince people to join your newsletter.
 Understanding search intent is vital, especially if your goal is to drive more revenue using your website.

-By optimising your content for the right keywords, you not only increase your website’s search engine rankings but also convert more visitors to customers.
+By optimizing your content for the right keywords, you not only increase your website’s search engine rankings but also convert more visitors to customers.
 And as most small businesses need a few extra clients, getting search intent right is a way to make your website work harder.

 What is search intent?

 We call the purpose behind every online search, the search intent.
 Some refer to it as the user intent or audience intent, but we’re going to stick with search intent.